-I also give guest lectures in Entomology 7670 and Horticulture 3500, which are undergraduate/graduate level courses.
+I give guest lectures occasionally in Entomology 2410 and Horticulture 3500, which are undergraduate/graduate level courses.
 My lecture focuses on principles in vegetable entomology and how this information can be used to better manage arthropod pests of vegetables.

 Awards and Honors

 - Entomological Foundation Award for Excellence in IPM (2018) Entomological Society of America’s Eastern Branch

 - Excellence in Multistate Research Award (2018) Western Association of Agricultural Experiment Station Directors

 - Excellence in Integrated Pest Management Award (2012) New York State IPM Program